Phenomenology of QCD threshold resummation for gluino pair production at NNLL: Hadronic cross section

+In the right panel of Fig.~\ref{fig:sigmahad}, we compare the NNLO approximation to the NNLL resummation, matched onto the latter.
+Explicit numbers are also given in Table~\ref{tab:numbers}.
+In both examples, the $K$-factors $K_{\rm NNLL} = \sigma_{\text{res,NNLO}_{\rm approx}}/\sigma_{\rm NLO}$ are slightly above one ($K_{\rm NNLL} \approx 1.05$) over the whole range of hadronic cms energies.
+This is a direct consequence of the partonic result shown in Fig.~\ref{fig:sggpartcomp}, where after convolution with the parton luminosities the corrections due to resummation arise mainly from the region $\beta\in[0.1,0.6]$.
+Similar observations are made by usage of MSTW 2008 PDFs which can be seen by inspection of Table~\ref{tab:numbers}.
+Here, one also notices that the central values exceed those due to ABM11 by about a factor of two as mentioned above.
+As discussed in Ref.~\cite{Langenfeld:2012ti}, this discrepancy is neither covered by the individual PDF errors nor by the uncertainties due to scale variation which are given by the values in brackets.

-Concerning the variation of the factorization and the renormalization scale, we find a rather large error for the NNLL resummation, even exceeding the uncertainty of the fixed NLO computation.
-This can also be understood from the partonic cross section shown in Fig.~\ref{fig:sggpartcomp}.
-In the region of relevance, the NNLL uncertainty is slightly larger then its NLO counterpart.
-At the same time the central values are lower, hence giving rise to a stronger relative impact of the scale variation.
-We conclude that for the case of heavy gluino pairs, soft resummation suggests that the NLO description already gives a good theoretical estimate.
-An outstanding question is if this behavior is kept after Coulomb resummation, which is likely to be answered within the momentum-space approach soon.
+Concerning the impact of scale variation, we find that the uncertainty for the NNLL resummation resembles those of the NLO computation and the NNLO approximation with a huge overlap to both cases.
+This can also be understood from the partonic cross section shown in Fig.~\ref{fig:sggpartcomp}, where we compare the respective errors.
+Here one also notices that the partonic fixed NLO result has a smaller error at low velocities not too close to the threshold, but also a smaller central value such that the relative contribution to the total hadronic result is reduced in that kinematical region.
+We conclude that for the case of heavy gluino pairs, soft resummation suggests that the fixed NLO description already gives a good theoretical estimate after convolution with the PDFs.
+An outstanding question is if this behavior is kept after Coulomb resummation which is likely to be answered within the momentum-space approach soon.